PHPWord

 Ans:

-to remove sweat and bacteria.
+Regular bathing to remove sweat and bacteria.

-Wearing clean clothes
+Wearing clean clothes.

-Proper genital hygiene
+Proper genital hygiene to prevent infections.

 26. Why do teenagers have increased hunger?